eric-p-hutchins/code-dream/README.md

   output in memory somehow instead of littering the actual source code directory with .txt files

-* Allow using arbitrary font choices, possibly installed on the system

 * Be able to run from other locations than the source directory

     * Properly search for highlight.el and the font from the program